-- Section 4: Nothing herein shall preclude any employee from discussing his grievance with the immediate supervisor up to and including the department head or his designee for informal adjustment. - Section 5: Failure to process the grievance within the time limits established in the preceding sections presumes that it has been satisfactorily resolved at the last step to which it has been properly processed.
-Failure on the part of the CITY'S representatives to answer the grievance in the time limits established in the preceding sections presumes that the claim made in the grievance is sustained and that the satisfaction requested will be provided. - Section 6: The time limits specified in the preceding sections may be extended by the agreement of both parties. - Section 7: The cost of the arbitration shall be borne by the non-prevailing party.
+- Section 4: Nothing herein shall preclude any employee from discussing their grievance with the immediate supervisor up to and including the department head or their designee for informal adjustment. - Section 5: Failure to process the grievance within the time limits established in the preceding sections presumes that it has been satisfactorily resolved at the last step to which it has been properly processed.
+Failure on the part of the CITY's representatives to answer the grievance in the time limits established in the preceding sections presumes that the claim made in the grievance is sustained and that the satisfaction requested will be provided. - Section 6: The time limits specified in the preceding sections may be extended by the agreement of both parties. - Section 7: The cost of the arbitration shall be borne by the non-prevailing party.

 The Arbitrator shall designate the losing party. - (a) The cost of arbitration shall include the Arbitrator's fees and expenses, and the cost of any hearing room.
-Provided that should one party offer to hold the hearing in a location where there would be no charge, that party, should it be determined to be the non-prevailing, shall not be required to pay for the cost of a hearing room. - (b) Expenses in regard to wages or compensation of any witness called before the Arbitrator, and any other expenses such as professional services, court reporters, consultants, preparation of briefs and compilation of data, shall be borne by the party preparing such evidence. - (c) In the event the Arbitrator requests a court reporter, this cost shall be borne by the non-prevailing party.
+Provided that should one party offer to hold the hearing in a location where there would be no charge, that party, should it be determined to be the non-prevailing, shall not be required to pay for the cost of a hearing room. - (b) Expenses in regard to wages or compensation of any witness called before the Arbitrator, and any other expenses such as professional services, court reporters, consultants, preparation of briefs and compilation of data, shall be borne by the party preparing such evidence. - (c) In the event the Arbitrator requests a court reporter, this cost shall be borne by the non-prevailing party. - Section 8: If a grievance is filed, the CITY shall permit the Union President or designee to inspect relevant non-privileged documents in the possession of, or under the control of, the CITY.
+The UNION agrees that it must maintain the confidentiality of the information contained in any document inspected that is not readily available to the public.
+The Union further agrees that it will only use the information learned from a post-grievance inspection in connection with the resolution of the specific grievance triggering the right to inspect and for no other purposes.

 ARTICLE 20.
-PREMIUM PAYS:
+PREMIUM PAY: